ConocoPhillips to buy Concho Resources for $9.7 billion in 2020's top shale deal

 The sector has been consolidating after many shale producers borrowed in a bet on higher prices.
 Prices tanked instead, leaving shale investors with little to show for the rising output and companies struggling to pay down debts.

-The deal valued Concho at about $51.89 per share based on Monday's price and continues a trend of all-stock, low-premium combinations, including the WPX Energy-Devon merger and Chevron Corp CVX.N's purchase of Noble Energy.
+The deal continues a trend of all-stock, low-premium combinations, including the WPX Energy-Devon merger and Chevron Corp’s purchase of Noble Energy.

 ConocoPhillips said the premium was 15% based on Concho’s price on Oct.
 13, before news reports on the deal talks surfaced.
-Its shares traded up 0.6% at $33.97 after the open on Monday.
+Its shares were down a fraction at $33.66 on Monday.

 The combined company will hold about 23 billion barrels of oil equivalent resources with an average cost of supply of below $30 per barrel of U.S. West Texas Intermediate crude, Conoco said.